Fernandohf/PdFind/README.md

 # PdFind

-CLI tool to perform OCR on .pdf files and make then searchable.
+Simple tool to perform OCR on .pdf files and make then searchable.